bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 * Students will gain experience in object-oriented programming (OOP) design philosophy and be able to contrast it with functional programming.

-Throughout the async module this week, students will use Computer Science to do the following:
+Throughout the async module this week, students will use their knowledge of computer science fundamentals to do the following:

 * Explain and identify the order of common search and sort algorithms.